janderson1216/MechaCar_Statistical_Analysis/README.md

 The data above determines if the PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.
 Lots 1 and 2 have p-valoues greater than .05, meaning there is no statistical difference.
 Lot 3 has a a p-value of .04 which means there is a difference between lot 3 and the population mean.
 This is confirmed by the mean of x being listed at 1496.14.

+## Study Design: MechaCar vs Competition
+The study will look at the initial cost and maintainance cost of MechaCar vs its competitors.
+The study will first us linear regression see if there is a relationship between initial cost of the vehicle and the maintance cost.
+The null hypothesis is vehicle cost does not impact maintainance cost.
+If the study finds you are able to predict maintainance cost based on initial car cost, we will compare MechaCar's linear model with its competitors.